Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • lack of coordination (such patients may even fall).

-Symptoms of the actinomycosis of the genitourinary system
+Symptoms of actinomycosis of the genitourinary system

 Symptoms: